Signs You May Need Gutter Guards

 Types of Gutter Guards

-- Foam guards are light and easy to install.
+- Foam guards are lightweight and easy to install.
 The foam collects debris and keeps it out of your gutter.
 On average, you can expect to spend $2.47 per linear foot for foam guards.

 - Screen guards have large holes that allow water to pass through while stopping debris.
 On average, you can expect to spend $4.48 per linear foot for screen guards.